 In Hardball for Women (1992) author Pat Heim teaches women career strategies that help businesswomen advance their careers.
-Women are well represented in the workforce today, but if you want to make it the top, Heim says that you need to learn the unwritten rules of this men’s game.
+Women are well represented in the workforce today, but if you want to make it to the top, Heim says that you need to learn the unwritten rules of this men’s game.

 - The real challenge is moving out of middle management: Women are now well represented in the workforce.
 And in management as well.
 What’s still lacking are women in executive and CEO positions

 - Women need to learn a whole new way of playing the game: men and women are both biologically different and have been nurtured differently.
 They learn vastly different ways of living and working, and the male way is (by far) the most likely way of getting you into executive and CEO positions

 - Women are in a double bind: they can’t be too stereotypically feminine if they want to reach the top positions, but they can’t be too stereotypically male, either

 About the Author: Pet Heim holds a Ph.D. in communication from the University of Colorado.
 She has been working as a trainer and corporate consultant on topics such leadership, gender differences, and career strategies.

 First You Advance on Technical Skills, Then on Interpersonal Skills

 When you begin your career, you advance on technical skills.